dlandon/enhanced.log-next/README.md

 This plugin adds a log viewer that highlights lines with colors in the log that allows finding log events much easier.

+For support, feature requests, and discussions, please use the Discussions tab.

 ### Installing Enhanced Log - Next

-To install this plugin manually, enter either of the URLs below in the Enter URL field of the Plugins page.
+To install this plugin manually, enter either of the URLs below in the **Enter URL** field of the Plugins page.
 The URL below will either install the latest or a specific version you choose.

 ### Latest version:
 Copy the URL below exactly as shown: